We need to remember across generations that there is as much to learn as there is to teach.

-The aging process is a topic that many do not want to discuss.
-It is considered taboo, and if you bring up the topic with your peers, they may pour some more wine, utter a passive-aggressive comment, or break into a joke to change the subject.
+The Aging & End of Life process is a topic that many do not want to discuss.
+It is considered taboo, and if you bring up the topic with your peers, they may pour some more wine, utter a passive-aggressive comment, or break out a joke in order to change the subject.

 How might the sandwich conundrum play out for members of your generation as they approach a caregiving plan?

-Are we, as the children of baby boomers, prepared for this scenario?
+Are we, as the children of Baby Boomers, prepared for this scenario?
 Quite frankly, I don’t think we are.
 How do we prepare ourselves?
-It will require an awakening in the Gen X and Millennial generations to realize that we need to start actively participating in the aging planning process for our boomer parents if we are all going to thrive through their later years in life.
+It will require an awakening in the Gen X and Millennial generations to realize that we need to start actively participating in the Aging & End of Life Planning process for our Boomer parents if we are all going to thrive through their later years in life.

 As a Canadian society, we avoid talking about money and death.
 Both of these are key factors when it comes to planning for the aging process.
 How do you suggest that people bring up these topics with their family and loved ones?

 Sue: Bringing up the topic of the transitions of aging, money and costs and a caregiving plan is never easy.
 There are 5 key elements that I recommend families use as a basis for exploring different options for aging in place and caregiving are:

 - Health (including serious illness wishes and End of Life wishes)